RajDandhare/jenkins-pipeline-in-aws/README.md

     sudo mkdir /git-files
     cd /git-files
-    git clone 'URL of your git repo.'
+    sudo git clone 'URL of your git repo.'

 Now add two Files 'docker-build.yml', 'docker-deploy.yml' on location '/git-files/'repository_name/'.
 This Files will Build image and deploy container respectively.
 Use the files which is provided in this Repository.